Nubia: Ancient DNA

 In 2014, a male infant skeleton was recovered during an excavation in what is present-day Wadi Halfa from the Christian Period (500-1400 AD), located near the Second Cataract of the Nile in the Republic of the Sudan.
-The results from the Principal component analysis (PCA) had the individual placed between African and European clusters.
+The results from the Principal Component Analysis (PCA) had the individual placed between the African and European clusters.
 Furthermore, the individual was assigned to mitochondrial haplogroup L5a1a, a branch of the ancient L5 haplogroup with origins in East Africa.

-Another analysis in 2015 studied a Nubian individual from an archeological site in Kulubnarti.
-The geographic ancestry of the individual was estimated to be closer to Middle Eastern, and Central and South Asians, rather than to any African populations.

 Sirak et al. 2021 obtained and analyzed the whole genomes of 66 individuals from the site of Kulubnarti situated in northern Nubia between the 2nd and 3rd cataract, near the modern Egyptian border, and dated to the Christian period between 650 and 1000 AD.
 The samples were obtained from two cemeteries.
-The samples' genetic profile was found to be a mixture between West Eurasian and Sub Saharan Dinka-related ancestries, with ~60% West Eurasian related ancestry that likely came from ancient Egyptians but ultimately resembles that found in Bronze or Iron Age Levantines, and ~40% Dinka-related ancestry.
+The samples' genetic profile was found to be a mixture between West Eurasian and Sub Saharan Dinka-related ancestries, with ~60%-30% West Eurasian related ancestry that likely came from ancient Egyptians but ultimately resembles that found in Bronze or Iron Age Levantines, and ~40%-54 Dinka-related ancestry.
+Individual variation of levant dna between ~36-54% with the remaining ancestry consistent with being introduced through Egypt and ultimately deriving from an ancestry pool like that found in the Bronze and Iron Age Levant.
+The Kulubnarti gene pool - shaped over a millennium - harbors disproportionately female-associated West Eurasian-related ancestry.

 The two cemeteries showed minimal differences in their West Eurasian/Dinka ancestry proportions.
-These findings in addition to multiple cross cemetery relatives that the analyses have revealed indicate that people of both the R and S cemeteries were part of the same population despite the archaeological and anthropological differences between the two burials showing social stratification.
+These findings, in addition to multiple cross-cemetery relatives that the analyses have revealed, indicate that people of both the R and S cemeteries were part of the same population, despite the archaeological and anthropological differences between the two burials showing social stratification.